June 30, 2023 · Jeremy Razook

 Important Note: A Google Business Profile typically sits to the right of the SERP on desktop, and below search ads on mobile.
 On Maps, it will display to the left on desktop and at the bottom on mobile.

 Update Your Knowledge Panel to Display Your Business’s Information

 You may have heard that your Google Business Profile is like the front door to your business.

 That’s because it’s true.

-A Google Business Profile acts as your virtual storefront, communicating important information to searchers, similar to what you may see in a physical storefront, so it can’t be stressed enough how important it is that this information is correct.
+A Google Business Profile acts as your virtual storefront and communicates important information to searchers, similar to what you may see in a physical storefront.
+It can’t be stressed enough how important it is that this information is correct.